ms-iot/iot-core-azure-dm-client/docs/setup.md

 The major differences between the Development and OEM setup are:

 1. **CommProxy.exe** and **SystemConfiguration.exe** should not be placed in the *Device Application* folder.
 We recommend `C:\Windows\System32`.
-    + The reference in *IoTClientDM* to *CommProxy* must be updated in `SystemConfiguratorProxy.cs` to specify the new location.
+    + The reference in *IoTDMClientLib* to *CommProxy* must be updated in `SystemConfiguratorProxy.cs` to specify the new location.

             var processLauncherResult = await ProcessLauncher.RunToCompletionAsync(@"C:\Windows\System32\CommProxy.exe", "", processLauncherOptions);